-I am studying the ability of a neurotransmitter called substance p to promote addiction.
-We have known for many years that substance p is involved in the pain pathway acting as a pro-nociceptive mediator, or promoter of pain.
-It has also come to light that substance p promotes dopamine release in the nucleus accumbens (NAc) of the brain, promoting reward or the drive to do something again (or take a drug of abuse again).
-Specifically, we know that opioids promote dopamine release in the NAc and this may be mediated by substance p.
-I have been involved in deciphering the neural mechanisms that mediate dopamine release, thereby leading to addiction.
-My dissertation details the intricate pharmacological and electrophysiological processes that promote reward, and the role substance p plays in modulating this process.
-We hope to develop a drug that antagonizes (blocks) the substance p system to help treat patients with addiction.
+My PhD dissertation revolved around the ability of a neurotransmitter called substance p to promote addiction.
+We had known for many years that substance p is involved in the pain pathway acting as a pro-nociceptive mediator, or promoter of pain.
+It also came to light that substance p promotes dopamine release in the nucleus accumbens (NAc) of the brain, promoting reward or the drive to take an action again (or take a drug of abuse again).
+Specifically, we knew that opioids promote dopamine release in the NAc and that this may be mediated by substance p.
+I was involved in deciphering the neural mechanisms that mediate dopamine release, thereby leading to addiction.
+We detailed the intricate pharmacological and electrophysiological processes that promote reward and the role substance p plays in modulating this process using pharmacological and genetic tools.
+Along the way, we were the first lab to use CRISPR/Cas9 in vivo in an adult animal’s brain and successfully altered the chemical and behavioral signatures of drug abuse.
+Our studies helped pave the way to develop a drug that can hopefully provide effective analgesia to patients without the potential for abuse.

-Medicine and music have both been very important aspects of my life.
-I have played the piano for over 20 years now, taught piano/music lessons throughout high school and college, have played in a local rock band since 2008, and played in the 'UA Studio Jazz Ensemble A' in college.
-I majored in Physiology with a minor in music at the UA, constantly torn between which route to take.
-I led two separate lives in medicine and music until now.
-I am now the arranger/director of the medical school a capella group called "Docapella," and also have a very deep interest in the role of music as an analgesic (which, believe it or not, there is a wealth of information in a category of neuroscience called "Music Cognition").
-Although not specifically my dissertation, I keep up with the "Music Cognition" research field and how it relates to pain in my spare time and will always keep music in my life, tied intricately with my professional medical career.
-Perhaps someday I will join a "Doc Band" with fellow physicians or even treat my patients with music therapy.
+Medicine and music had both been very important aspects of my life.
+I have played the piano for over 25 years now, taught piano/music lessons throughout high school and college, played in a Tucson rock band from 2008-2017, and played in the 'UA Studio Jazz Ensemble A' in college.
+I majored in Physiology with a minor in music at the University of Arizona, constantly torn between which route to take.
+I led two separate lives in medicine and music until medical school.
+I became the arranger/director of the medical school a capella group "Docapella," and also had a very deep interest in the role of music as an analgesic (which, believe it or not, there is a wealth of information in a category of neuroscience called "Music Cognition").
+Upon graduation from the MD/PhD program at UACOM, I headed to Baylor COM in Houston, TX to train in child neurology at Texas Children's Hospital, specifically in the neuroscience research track, a 5 year residency in pediatrics, adult and child neurology, and a year of dedicated basic science research.

 - 2017, Invited speaker at “The CRISPR-Cas9 Revolution in Pharmacology” Symposium.
 ASPET Annual Meeting at Experimental Biology.
 Chicago, IL.